canonical/vanilla-framework/docs/en/patterns/card.md

   View example of the patterns card overlay
 </a>

-## Optional header and footer
+## Optional header

-Both cards have styles for a header and footer.
+Both cards have styles for an optional header.

 The header will accept either text or an image with a max height of 32 pixels and has a border below.

-The footer adds a border above.